 - Chemistry enables medicine (which requires it) while not closing any other door

-- History or English Literature satisfies the faciliting subject requirement for law and provides the analytical writing skills that finance, law and consulting all value
+- History or English Literature provides the analytical writing skills that finance, law and consulting all value

 Adding Biology as a fourth A-level keeps medicine firmly open without closing anything else.
 Adding Further Maths maximises the engineering and quant finance options, though at the cost of workload.